nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.csi.legacy.md

 ## Real world scenario

-Some older RPI 3 with older Debian with basic cam:
+Some older Rpi 3 with older Debian with basic cam:

 ```shell
 PRINTER_ADDRESS=127.0.0.1